 Data files have a variety of spatial structures.
 For instance, sampling at oceanographic stations will produce measurements integrated in depth ranges (biological nets), at 1 dbar intervals (CTD profiles), or at discrete depths (water samples from the CTD rosette’s bottle).
 Or underway sampling can produce data in locations that vary in time (TSG), discrete observations along transects (seabirds), or sections with depth (Acrobat).
 As oceanographic data, NGA’s samples are very diverse.

-Because the diversity of NGA LTER datasets may make them difficult to use in scientific synthesis efforts, we are attempting to provide our data in simpler forms.
-Currently, these are under development.
+Because the diversity of NGA LTER datasets may make them difficult to use in scientific synthesis efforts, we also provide our data in simpler formats.
 As they are produced, they will be our Signature Datasets.

 Interactive Model Results

 Several modeling efforts are underway in connection with NGA LTER.

 For example, the Gulf of Alaska COBALT hindcast (Hauri et al., 2020) is available to explore via an interactive interface on AOOS’s Gulf of Alaska portal.
 This model was run for 1980-2013 and includes 100 oceanographic variables, including those important to ocean acidification and climate change.
 Currently, the GoA-COBALT model is being used to investigate how large scale oscillations like the North Pacific Gyre Oscillation can modulate ocean acidification.